DO YOU WANT TO GET PAID?

 Detective *** wanted me to provide information to the police about activities of activities of student demonstrators, of whom I was obviously connected, given my arrest earlier in the year.
 But I did not immediately intimate that I understood him to be making such an offer, which affordance was available to me given the fact of his beating around the bush, as it were.
 I was able therefore to let him elaborate his invitation, and in doing so he expressed that in addition to crimes such as burglary, (the Detective reminding me several times throughout the course of his proposition that he was extremely grateful for the information I provided on that very topic), there was the problem of criminal direct actions, such as have been undertaken in Cambridge by various political organisations.
 He named several such organisations, and to my surprise mentioned the English Defense League and UK Uncut, not only in the same clause, but immediately next to one another.
 I interrupted him at this point and noted to him that given the vast political and moral disparity between the EDL and UK Uncut, (the EDL being fascist racists who terrorise and pick fights with Muslims and non-whites, and UK Uncut staging peaceful interventions to raise awareness about large-scale tax avoidance among the nation’s wealthiest commercial entrepreneurs), I found it inappropriate for these two groups to be abstracted into the same family of criminal potentiality.

 Detective *** politely side-stepped my qualification and proceeded to a significantly more straightforward invitation to collaborate with the police, by way of providing them with information regarding actions to be taken by political student groups in Cambridge.
 Several minutes earlier in our conversation, when I first suspected that Detective *** was attempting to use me as an informant (or to use the internal police terminology, as the Detective informed me, ‘contacts’), I was flushed with a powerful physical sensation, a mix of moral repulsion, dreamlike disbelief, and a kind of romantic excitement, as if I were in The Naked Lunch, a junky offered the operation of a lever, deep inside the police computer.
-My affected misunderstanding was a screen for my authentic speechlessness.
 I was at a loss for words.
 I could not think of how to respond.
 Faced with the weird opportunity to act as a police informant, and the power this would give me, (equally to blow the cover of student activists of whose ideals and practices I was largely in favour, or to purposefully feed misinformation to the police, with the intention of diverting them from the actual targets of activists), I was taken over with fantasies no doubt pathological, and my anxiety under the pressure of the unstoppable roar of imaginative machinery made my countenance basically unable to control.
 A subtle grin found its way to my face.
 It was time for me to respond to the Detective’s proposal.

 It was hard to know what I was going to say.
 I hesitated, looking around the room, avoiding the earnest face of my interviewer.
 He could not have imagined what ridiculous schemes and choreographies of double-agency were running rampant through my mind.
 The Detective noted my smirk, perplexed.
 I admitted I was rather taken aback, and did not imagine I would be faced with such a proposal, considering the predetermined function of our meeting.
 Should not we focus on the issue of burglary, I asked?
 Might there not be more information I can provide to you, I suggested?
 The Detective felt that I had provided ample information on the topic of burglary, and then reiterated his bald interest in me as a valuable informant, given my supposed intimacy with student activists.
 (Let me interject here to say that this interview was entirely unromantic, the speech possessing nothing of that kind of the flamboyant stylistic display you will find among fellows at a College hall over endless bottles of wine after an elaborate meal.
 The banality was patent and thick.)